FG-AI4H/annotation-tool/documentation/Data-annotation.md

 - Continuous learning
 - Panel decision

+# Annotation UI
+Annotation UIs are not developed by the FG-AI4H OCI team itself, but are provided by third-party vendors.
+The FG-AI4H OCI team is responsible for integrating the annotation UIs into the platform and ensuring that they meet the requirements of the FG-AI4H-DEL5.3 standard.

+The Annotation Platform is providing an integration layer for data annotation UI tools: This feature establishes a flexible integration layer, allowing for the seamless incorporation of various data annotation user interface (UI) tools into the platform, catering to diverse user preferences and requirements.

+For example, integration with Visian, a student project from HPI Potsdam, offers a flexible human-in-the-loop AI solution tailored for effortless utilization of ML models on medical image data.
+It also facilitates comfortable project management for data and model versioning, enhancing overall workflow efficiency and collaboration.

 # Definitions
 - **Data Annotation**: The process of labeling data points with metadata to provide context and meaning to the data.
 - **Data Point**: A single unit of data that is annotated.